-- Provide and discuss the online safety policy and procedures with ALL members of staff as part of induction. - Provide up-to-date and appropriate online safety training for all staff on a regular basis, with at least annual updates. - As part of INSET training at the start of the academic year with additional training in the year if necessary /relevant

-- This will cover the potential risks posed to learners (Content, Contact, Conduct and Commerce) as well as our professional practice expectations. - Recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns and provide opportunities for staff to contribute to and shape online safety policies and procedures. - Make staff aware that our IT systems are monitored, and that activity can be traced to individual users; staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices. - Make staff aware that their online conduct outside of the setting, including personal use of social media, could have an impact on their professional role and reputation. - Highlight useful educational resources and tools which staff should use, according to the age and ability of the learners. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting learners, colleagues or other members of the community.
+- Provide and discuss the online safety policy and procedures with ALL members of staff as part of induction. - Provide up-to-date and appropriate online safety training for all staff and governors on a regular basis, with at least annual updates. - This will be through Safeguarding updates and CPD in teacher and support staff meetings - This will cover the potential risks posed to learners (Content, Contact, Conduct and Commerce) as well as our professional practice expectations. - Recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns and provide opportunities for staff to contribute to and shape online safety policies and procedures. - Make staff aware that our IT systems are monitored, and that activity can be traced to individual users; staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices. - Make staff aware that their online conduct outside of the setting, including personal use of social media, could have an impact on their professional role and reputation. - Highlight useful educational resources and tools which staff should use, according to the age and ability of the learners. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting learners, colleagues or other members of the community.

-5.4Awareness and engagement with parents and carers
+5.4 Awareness and engagement with parents and carers

-- Wivelsfield Primary School recognises that parents and carers have an essential role to play in enabling children and young people to become safe and responsible users of the internet and associated technologies. - We will build a partnership approach to online safety with parents and carers by: - Providing information and guidance on online safety in a variety of formats. - This will include offering specific online safety awareness training and highlighting online safety at other events such as parent evenings, transition events, fetes and sports days. - Drawing their attention to the online safety policy and expectations in newsletters, letters, our prospectus and on our website. - Requesting that they read online safety information as part of joining our community, for example, within our home school agreement. - Requiring them to read our acceptable use policies and discuss the implications with their children.
+- We recognise that parents and carers have an essential role to play in enabling children and young people to become safe and responsible users of the internet and associated technologies. - We will build a partnership approach to online safety with parents and carers by: - Providing information and guidance on online safety in a variety of formats. - This will include offering specific online safety awareness training and highlighting online safety at other events such as parent evenings, transition events, fetes and sports days. - Drawing their attention to the online safety policy and expectations in newsletters, letters, our prospectus and on our website. - Requesting that they read online safety information as part of joining our community, for example, within our home school agreement. - Requiring them to read our acceptable use policies and discuss the implications with their children.